FedeDP/ncursesFM/README.md

 ## Features:

+**Press 'l' while in program to view a detailed helper message**

 * Every feature you would expect by a FM.
 * 2 tabs support.
 Their content is kept in sync.
 Jump between tabs with arrow keys (left/right).
 * Fast browse mode: enable it with ','.
 It lets you jump between files by just typing their names.
 * '.' to change files/dirs sorting: alphabetically (default), by size or by last modified.
 * If executed on a X screen, and xdg-open is found, ncursesFM will open files with xdg-open.
-* Otherwise, it will use $editor (config file defined) var.
+Otherwise, it will use $editor (config file defined) var.
 Editor var fallbacks to environment $EDITOR if none is set.
 * Stats support (permissions and sizes).
-* Detailed in-program helper message -> press 'l'.
-* It supports terminal resize.
+* Terminal resize support.
 * Search support: it will search your string in current directory tree.
 It can search your string inside archives too.
 * Basic print support through libcups.
 * Extract/compress files/folders through libarchive.